 The Yamaha Group has historically worked to reduce usage of fluorocarbons to protect the ozone layer.
 We have eliminated the use of all specified chlorofluorocarbons (CFCs) and hydrochlorofluorocarbons (HCFCs).
 Since eliminating the use of all special CFCs in manufacturing processes in fiscal 1994, we have been using HCFCs, which have a lower ozone depletion potential compared to special CFCs, in the degreasing process for metal materials.
 However, we also eliminated the use of all HCFCs in fiscal 2006 because of its large contribution to global warming.

 Environmental Accidents and Litigation

-During fiscal 2018, the Yamaha Group did not violate any laws, receive fines, pay fees, or be named in any lawsuits with respect to environmental concerns.
+In fiscal 2020, the Yamaha Group did not violate any laws, receive fines, pay fees, or be named in any lawsuits with respect to environmental concerns.
 The Yamaha Group did not experience any accidents having an effect on the outside environment, nor did we receive any significant complaints.